USEPA/Lepak_Hg_Models/README.md

 -	Adds new isotope data – 36 lakes
     -	Data/032521 NLA Seds.xlsx
 -	Uses LakeCat_NLA_Hg_isotopes_020421.xlsx
--	Uses NARS file with 1127 lakes
+-	Uses NARS file
     -	Data/NARS_Hg_isotopes_060622.xlsx
-    -	Renames/shortens NARS variable names
-    -	Rename SITE_ID to NLA12_ID to match LakeCat
-    -	Remove empty rows – get 1124
+-	Formats data and does final bias check on 10 vars with corrected NARS values
+    -	Does not filter to lakes with data in both LakeCat and NARS, checks variable distributions of all isotope lakes against distributions of all other lakes (regardless of predictor availability)
 -	Uses "Data/Weird_Data/Mismatch_Data_between_NARS_LakeCat_RYAN_CORRECTED.csv" to resolve discrepancies between NARS and LakeCat
 -	Replaces missing USGS IDs in NARS with LakeCat ID from Weird_Data/Mismatch_ID_between_NARS_LakeCat.csv
--	Replace LOI or dry weight values >100% with NA
--	Does final bias check on 10 vars with corrected values
-    -	Note this does not filter to lakes with data in both LakeCat and NARS, checks variable distributions of all isotope lakes (regardless of predictor availability) against distributions of all other lakes (regardless of predictor availability)
+-	Renames/shortens NARS variable names
 -	Writes NARS_final_[Date].csv, LakeCat_final_[Date].csv, AllLakes_AllVariables_final_[Date].csv, LakesInLakeCatAndNARS_All_Variables_final_[Date].csv
-    -	I.e., data files of all lakes in NARS and LakeCat separately, plus merged datasets with full join of all lakes vs. full join of only lakes in both datasets, as requested
+    -	I.e., data files of all lakes in NARS and LakeCat separately, plus merged datasets with full join of all lakes or only lakes in both datasets, as requested

 #### Select_Isotope_Lakes/4_Format_Data_And_Final_Bias_Check2_rmIsoLksNotInBoth.R
 -	Confirms lakes with isotopes still have same distribution in 10 vars as rest of data when 3 lakes that aren’t in both NARS and LakeCat are removed